Lawmakers introduce sexual harassment bill

 Speier also said that since sharing her own story of harassment recently, stories have flooded her office, including those of "victims having their private parts" grabbed on the House floor."

-Speier has also been a vocal critic of the current process for handling complaints for placing an undue burden on those who wish to report harassment.
+She told reporters that she had not approached the members.
+When pressed on why, she said, "It's not my role to approach them.
+I'm here to protect the victims."

-"For all intents and purposes, a staffer in the Capitol is powerless and gagged," Speier said during a news conference announcing the legislation Wednesday.
-"Since I shared my own story on #MeTooCongress I've heard from survivors that they have been personally, professionally, emotionally and financially destroyed by the current process.
-Meanwhile, the harassers go on with his or her life, often times to prey on others."
+"The victims are the ones who do not want this exposed," she added.

-Also on Tuesday, House Speaker Paul Ryan announced that the House will require all members and their staffs to participate in anti-harassment and anti-discrimination training.
+House Speaker Paul Ryan announced that the House will require all members and their staffs to participate in anti-harassment and anti-discrimination training.

 Speaking at the hearing on sexual harassment in the House, Rep. Greg Harper, the Mississippi Republican who chairs the committee, said that he believed mandatory training was necessary "and probably everyone here would agree."